Unstable classes of metric structures: Abstract

 \section{Abstract}

-We prove a strong nonstructure theorem for a class of metric structures with an unstable formula.
-As a consequence, we show that weak categoricity (that is, categoricity up to isomorphisms and not isometries) implies several weak versions of stability.
-This is the first step in the direction of the investigation of weak categoricity of metric classes.
+We prove a strong non-structure theorem for a class of metric structures with an unstable pair of formulae.
+As a consequence, we show that weak categoricity (that is, categoricity up to isomorphisms and not isometries) implies several versions of stability.
+This is the first step in the direction of the investigation of weak categoricity and weak stability of metric classes.